neobrains/deta-community/docs/index.md

 It contains much more in-depth information and references.

 ## Tutorials
-Check out the [Getting Started](/getting-started) page for a guide on how to get started with Deta.
+Check out the [Tutorials](/tutorials) page for a guide on how to get started with Deta.

 ## Help
 Make sure to read the [Help](/help) section for some guidelines on how to ask for help.